mangdangroboticsclub/mini_pupper_ros/README.md

 **It's recommended to run this command on Mini Pupper.**

-**Don't run this command while using move_base because when you are doing nothing with the joystick, it would set all the values in cmd_vel to zero.**
+**Don't run this command while using move_base because even if you are doing nothing with the joystick, it would still send cmd_vel with all the values as zero.**
 ```sh
 roslaunch ps4_interface ps4_interface.launch
 ```